faisaldialpad/hellouniverse/README.md

 ## Contributing
 #### Where can you contribute as a starter?
-If you go through the Java/src/unittests folder you will see that some of the tests are not implemented (there is a default fail).
+1. If you go through the Java/src/unittests folder you will see that some of the tests are not implemented (there is a default fail).
 It means that although I think that the algorithm is correct, but I did not fully test it.
 To find these tests you can just run the TestSuite.java and the tests that fails are not implemented.
 You can start contributing to this project by writing those tests.
 Just make sure that you work on one class at a time and when you are satisfied with that class you can send a pull request.
+2. Go to the section "Problems not yet implemented".
+Start implementing those.
+If you use C or Java, then I will add your contribution to this project.

 #### How to contribute
 1. Fork it